Testell/discount_degree/README.md

   1. Plans needs to be refactored to account for custom user plans in the future
   2. All is_mandatory = false course_requirement courses should be saved as a list of options
   3. List of options is all possible courses at school that can be chosen(ex.
 All philospohy classes for philosphy requirement)
-  4. User plans table which is identical to plans will be the users custom plans with all optional courses chosen
+  4. User plans table which is identical to plans currently, will be the users custom plans with all optional courses chosen.

-- Next steps for Algo
+- Next steps for cheapest_plan_service
-  - It is broken.
-What started off as an off by 1 error turned into a mess with bad sample data.
-  1. The main problem is if an exact amount of credits can not be found for a degree requirement, a significant amount of credits will be added PAST the required amount.
-This is from starting the process over again, and eventually a bug happens where more classes then needed are added.
-I believe this is happening in the reconstruct_path method of the cheapest_plan_generater service file
+  - The algorithm needs comprehensive testing

+  - Intermediary university logic is questionable

+  - Currently works, but if transferable courses have differing credit hours the total will be off I have to do more research on this but from what I understand the credit hour amount given for a transfer course depends on the school.
+So if you take a 3 credit hour course at a community college and transfer it to a university, the university might not have a equivalent course, but the course may be valid for transfer to fulfill a degree requirement.
+Otherwise the course might have a 1 to 1 transfer to another course.
+In the case that its a 1 to 1 transfer, the amount of credit hours given varies by school.
+The algo currently works on the 1 to 1 transfer method where the ending school rewards the credit hours based on the course offered at their school, but total credits will be off if the credit amounts are different, due to displaying the credit hours from the school the course was taken.

+    - May have to refactor the transferable courses table to connect to degree requirements in the case of schools not having 1 to 1 transfers.

+    Feedback i've gotten on the service:

+    - All paths should be shown.
+      I think this can be filtered to:
+        Find cheapest plan, cheapest full time plan, and the traditional plans(full time at ending uni, and community -> ending university)

+      With all of these a graph can be shown to users showing comparisons of time spent vs money spent.

-  Sketch for algo:
+  Sketch for algorithm:

   ![Alt text](image-2.png)